iOS 26

 7. Use Only One AirPod

-While this might not be optimal, it at least allows you to use them until you find a more permanent solution.
+While this might not be optimal, it allows you to use them until you find a more permanent solution.

-To use just one of the AirPods, simply leave one of them in the charging case instead of taking both of them out.
-This leaves just one of the AirPods to pair with your device.
+To use only one AirPod, leave one in the charging case instead of taking both out.
+This allows you to pair only one with your device.

-You could also try turning off the microphone on just one of the AirPods.
-To turn off the microphone on just one of your AirPods, navigate to the settings of your iPhone, then select Bluetooth.
+You could also try turning off the microphone on just one AirPod.
+To do this, navigate to the settings of your iPhone, then select Bluetooth.

 Within this menu, press the “i” icon next to your AirPods and select Microphone.
-From here, you can choose to only activate the microphone on one of your AirPods instead of both of them.
+You can choose to activate the microphone only on one of your AirPods instead of both.

 8. Clean Your AirPods